A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 “She was a good person,” Toole said.
 “She didn’t deserve that.
 Nobody deserved it.”

-Yaun’s husband, two children, mother and siblings are all heartbroken and “there’s nothing anyone could do to help with the pain,” the GoFundMe page states.
+Yaun’s husband made it out of the Acworth spa safely, according to a GoFundMe page that said her family was heartbroken and “there’s nothing anyone could do to help with the pain.”

+In an interview with Mundo Hispanico, Yaun’s husband, Mario Gonzalez, said he was in a different room at the time the shooting started Tuesday, about an hour into the massages.

+“They took the most valuable thing I have in my life,” he said, adding, “He left me with only pain, the killer who killed my wife.”

 Another GoFundMe page called Yaun a “beautiful Angel.”

-Note: Correction: An earlier version of this story misspelled the first name of Delaina Yaun in a photo caption.
-The story also misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.
-The story also has been updated to include full and correct names for Yong Ae Yue, Hyun Jung Grant and Soon Chung Park.